pstch/django-crucrudile/README.md

 ## Documentation

-The documentation, available at [django-crucrudile.readthedocs.org](http://django-crucrudile.readthedocs.org/en/latest/), is automatically created from the documentation strings present in the source code, using Sphynx (and some extensions).
+The documentation, available at [django-crucrudile.readthedocs.org](http://django-crucrudile.readthedocs.org/en/latest/), is automatically created from the docstrings present in the source code, using Sphynx (and some extensions).

 ## Example